JesterChenpw/TOTK-Master-Mode/README.md

 - **Dangerous Bokoblin Baskets**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
 - **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis, until they regenerated 100% of their health.
 The regeneration rate is smaller when the enemy has more HP.
 Made by MaxLastBreath.
 - **True Demon King's Army**: Custom Demon King's Army made more interesting and way harder. (__recommended__)
+- **All enemies scale**: Very unrecommended option unless you want to suffer.
+This makes it so that all map enemies scale automatically if possible, regardless of their map parameters.
+Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.

 ##### Buffs
 - **Better Defense Up meal effect**: The Defense Up meal effect is buffed in order to make it viable and interesting against Attack Up.
 Level 1 goes from 4 to 12, Level 2 goes from 12 to 24 and Level 3 goes from 24 to 48. (__recommended__)